UCSBCarpentry/Quarto-Project-Example/README.md

 - rticles
 - rprojroot

-The structure of the directory is
+The structure of the directory is:

-root
+root:
 - RStudio Project File
 - code #Contains all runnable R script files
 - data #Contains raw data